paciorek/tutorial-dask-future-test/R-future-gh.md

 future-based code and makes copies of those objects for use in the worker processes.

-If you're working with large objects, making a copy of the objects for each of the worker processes can be a significant time cost and can greatly increase your memory use.
+If you’re working with large objects, making a copy of the objects for each of the worker processes can be a significant time cost and can greatly increase your memory use.